cnmapos/mapboxgl-syncto-any/README.md

 # mapboxgl-syncto-any

 mapboxgl-syncto-any is an open-source map view synchronization tool based on Mapbox GL JS.
-It provides synchronization capabilities with any other map views, supporting view parameters such as zoom, center, pitch, and bearing.
+It provides synchronization capabilities with any other map views.
 By default, it offers full-view synchronization between Mapbox GL JS and CesiumJS.

 ## DOCUMENTTATION
+### mapboxViewSyncWithCesium(mpboxViewer, cesiumViewer, options)
+- mpboxViewer: mapbox-gl instance
+- cesiumViewer: Cesium.Viewer instance
+- options: Be identical to options of the mapViewSync method

 ### mapViewSync(mapboxContext, anyContext, options)
 - mapboxContext: { map, Handler }, map represents the mapbox-gl map instance, and Handler is the type that implements both IEventHandler and EventHandlerConstructor interfaces.
 - anyContext: { map, Handler } map represents the other map instance